gravitational/workshop/k8sprod.md

 **NOTE:** Docker will soon support this pattern natively by introducing [build stages](https://github.com/docker/docker/pull/32063) into the build process.

-We can now use much simpler (and smaller) dockerfile to run our image:
+We can now use a much simpler (and smaller) dockerfile to run our image:

 ```Dockerfile
 FROM quay.io/gravitational/debian-tall:0.0.1